Myosotis brockiei subsp. brockiei: Distribution and habitat

-Myosotis brockiei subsp. brockiei is a forget-me-not subspecies endemic to subalpine Western Nelson, South Island, New Zealand usually from 790–1220 m ASL.
+Myosotis brockiei subsp. brockiei is a forget-me-not subspecies endemic to subalpine Western Nelson, South Island, New Zealand usually from 790 to 1220 m ASL.
 It is found on rocks, rubble, bluffs, cliffs, outcrops, or steep river banks, on limestone or other lime-rich substrates, or on ultramafics.
 This subspecies is considered to be a facultative calcicole.

 Conservation status

-The species is listed as At Risk - Naturally Uncommon on the most recent assessment (2017-2018; as M. brockiei) under the New Zealand Threatened Classification system for plants, with the qualifier "RR" (Range Restricted).
+The species is listed as At Risk - Naturally Uncommon on the most recent assessment (2017–2018; as M. brockiei) under the New Zealand Threatened Classification system for plants, with the qualifier "RR" (Range Restricted).